supavapes/supavapes-wp/wp-content/plugins/theme-translation-for-polylang/readme.txt

 3. Settings - Select area to be scanned in Strings translations polylang tab.

 == Changelog ==
+= 3.4.8 - 2024/10/18 =

+* Optimized performance for the CSV translations importer.
+* Added support for network-activated plugins.

 = 3.4.7 - 2024/09/01 =

 * Load current language for "Multilingual Contact Form 7 with Polylang" plugin in translate_cf7_messages.